defifuture/erc20-batched-meta-transactions/README.md

-# The economic viability of batched meta transactions (through an ERC-20 extension)
+# EIP-3005: Batched meta transactions (+ gas usage tests and more)

 ## Simple Summary

 A meta transaction is a cryptographically signed message that a user sends to a relayer who then makes an on-chain transaction based on the meta transaction data.
-A relayer effectively pays gas fees in Ether, while an original sender can compensate the relayer in tokens.
+A relayer effectively pays gas fees in Ether, while a meta tx sender can compensate the relayer in tokens (a "gas-less" transaction).

-This article explores the **economic viability** of **batched** meta transactions in terms of gas usage.

-The **purpose** of the research is to find out whether batched meta transactions **spend less gas** (per meta tx) than a normal on-chain token transfer transaction.

-Note that this research uses an implementation in form of a function called `processMetaBatch()` which **extends the ERC-20 token** standard.
-No other functions or contracts are involved, nor is there any usage of zkRollups or other L2 solutions.
+This proposal offers a solution to relay **multiple** meta transactions as a batch in one on-chain transaction.
+This reduces the gas cost that the relayer needs to pay, which in turn reduces the relayer fee that each meta tx sender pays in tokens.

 ## Abstract

-Gas usage of batched meta transactions is affected by **many factors** ranging from the batch size, to the amount of expensive SSTORE instructions where storage value is set to non-zero from zero.

-In this research, tests have been made for various scenarios in order to determine gas usage and figure out **which kinds** of batched meta transactions are the **most cost-effective**.

-The results have shown that batched meta transactions make the most sense in case the receiver has a prior non-zero token balance and the sender has a prior non-zero meta nonce value.

-The **M-to-M** batched meta transactions use case (many senders, many receivers) turned out as **not economically viable enough** in terms of gas savings.

-On the other hand, the **M-to-1** use case (many senders, 1 receiver) showed **promising gas cost reductions**, while also having good potential for real-world usage.
+The current meta transaction implementations (such as Gas Station Network - [EIP-1613](https://eips.ethereum.org/EIPS/eip-1613)) only relay one meta transaction through one on-chain transaction (1-to-1: 1 sender, 1 receiver).
+Gnosis Safe does the same, but can also relay a batch of meta transactions coming from **the same** sender (a 1-to-M batch: 1 sender, many receivers).

+This EIP proposes a new function called `processMetaBatch()` (an extension to the ERC-20 token standard) that is able to process a **batch** of meta transactions arriving from **many** senders to **one or many** receivers (M-to-M or M-to-1) in one on-chain transaction.

+## Motivation

+Meta transactions have proven useful as a solution for Ethereum accounts that don't have any ether, but hold ERC-20 tokens and would like to move them (gas-less transactions).

+The current meta transaction relayer implementations only allow relaying one meta transaction at a time.

+The motivation behind this EIP is to find a way to allow relaying multiple meta transactions (a batch) in one on-chain transaction, which also **reduces the total gas cost** that a relayer needs to cover.

-## Proof-of-concept
+## Specification

-The implementation of the proof-of-concept is pretty straightforward.
+### How the system works

 A user sends a meta transaction to a relayer (through relayer's web app, for example).
-The relayer waits for multiple meta txs to arrive until the meta tx fees (at least) cover the cost of the on-chain gas fee.
+The relayer waits for multiple meta txs to arrive until the meta tx fees (paid in tokens) cover the cost of the on-chain gas fee (plus some margin that the relayer wants to earn).

+Then the relayer relays a batch of meta transactions using one on-chain transaction to the token contract (triggering the `processMetaBatch()` function).

 ![](img/meta-txs-directly-to-token-smart-contract.png)

 Technically, the implementation means **adding a couple of functions** to the existing **ERC-20** token standard:

 - `processMetaBatch()`
-- `nonceOf()` (optional)
+- `nonceOf()`

-You can see the proof-of-concept implementation in this file: [ERC20MetaBatch.sol](/contracts/ERC20MetaBatch.sol).
+You can see the proof-of-concept implementation in this file: [ERC20MetaBatch.sol](https://github.com/defifuture/erc20-batched-meta-transactions/blob/master/contracts/ERC20MetaBatch.sol).
 This is an extended ERC-20 contract with added meta tx batch transfer capabilities (see function `processMetaBatch()`).

 ### `processMetaBatch()`